Key takeaway

-What the Schedule I placement covers
+What does Schedule I placement mean for research organisations?

 The rule applies to the named substances and their salts and isomers where applicable.
 DEA describes them as central nervous system depressants structurally and pharmacologically related to classical benzodiazepines such as alprazolam, with effects including sedation, amnesia and respiratory depression.